Facing a Notice Period Dilemma: What Happens If I Can't Serve or Pay?

 audnis

-Today, the employable age makes it superior for them as freshers because all companies advertise looking for freshers.
-Now, you accepted an offer and not even completed one month, you suddenly jump to another.
-My first point is to be true to yourself.
-See that the payment of one month is your investment and just move ahead by either paying the amount or giving a deduction from your pay and be grateful to your employer.
+Today, the employable age makes it advantageous for freshers because all companies advertise looking for them.
+Now, if you accepted an offer and have not even completed one month before jumping to another, my first point is to be true to yourself.
+Consider that the payment of one month is your investment and just move ahead by either paying the amount or allowing a deduction from your pay, and be grateful to your employer.

-Down the line of your career in the future, God knows the same executive may interview you in another company or reject you as unreliable looking at your photo in the CV itself.
-Don't think you can get away with this by argument as destiny will be after you to a similar situation.
+Down the line in your career, who knows, the same executive may interview you in another company or reject you as unreliable just by looking at your photo in the CV.
+Don't think you can get away with this by arguing, as destiny might lead you to a similar situation.
 The world is small, and your face is your index to your professional world.
-Rest is left to you to decide wisely or face the music.
+The rest is left to you to decide wisely or face the consequences.

 After writing the reply, I observe that he is agitated with his responsibilities.
-He has not edited his question with full details but starting an argument.
-First, I thought he is in IT.
-But when he writes B2B & B2C, he doesn't want to learn but expects a white-collar job of B2B sitting at one place.
+He has not edited his question with full details but is starting an argument.
+Initially, I thought he was in IT.
+But when he mentions B2B & B2C, it seems he doesn't want to learn but expects a white-collar job in B2B, sitting in one place.

 Opportunities do not strike frequently.
-I see many product executives in marketing who do visit distributors and customers to know the end-user details and be research people for the company to improve the product and innovation.
-Without customers, there is no business, and it applies even to a shop.
+I see many product executives in marketing who visit distributors and customers to know the end-user details and conduct research for the company to improve the product and innovate.
+Without customers, there is no business, and this applies even to a shop.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute